-International applicants applying tothe Rehabilitation Sciences Institute must submit their application by the application deadline.
-For September entry the deadline is January 1.
+International applicants applying to the Rehabilitation Sciences Institute must submit their application by the application deadline.
+Visit the APPLY NOW page for current dates.

 International Degree Equivalencies